-SUMMARY: The U.S. Nuclear Regulatory Commission (NRC) received and is considering approval of one amendment request.
-The amendment request is for Watts Bar Nuclear Plant (WBN), Unit 2.
-For this amendment request, the NRC proposes to determine that it involves no significant hazards consideration.
-Because this amendment request contains sensitive unclassified nonsafeguards information (SUNSI) an order imposes procedures to obtain access to SUNSI for contention preparation.
+SUMMARY: The U.S. Nuclear Regulatory Commission (NRC) received and is considering approval of two amendment requests.
+The amendment requests are for Braidwood Station, Units 1 and 2; Byron Station, Unit Nos.
+1 and 2; and Sequoyah Nuclear Plant, Units 1 and 2.
+For each amendment request, the NRC proposes to determine that they involve no significant hazards consideration.
+Because each amendment request contains sensitive unclassified nonsafeguards information (SUNSI) an order imposes procedures to obtain access to SUNSI for contention preparation.

-DATES: Comments must be filed by April 2, 2020.
-A request for a hearing must be filed by May 4, 2020.
-Any potential party as defined in § 2.4 of title 10 of the Code of Federal Regulations (10 CFR), who believes access to SUNSI is necessary to respond to this notice must request document access by March 13, 2020.
+DATES: Comments must be filed by June 4, 2020.
+A request for a hearing or petitions for leave to intervene must be filed by July 6, 2020.
+Any potential party as defined in § 2.4 of title 10 of the Code of Federal Regulations (10 CFR), who believes access to SUNSI is necessary to respond to this notice must request document access by May 15, 2020.